Smyrna: History

-The archaic city ("Old Smyrna") contained a temple of Athena from the seventh century BC.

-Lydian period

-When the Mermnad kings raised the Lydian power and aggressiveness, Smyrna was one of the first points of attack.
-Gyges (ca. 687–652 BC) was, however, defeated on the banks of the Hermus, the situation of the battlefield showing that the power of Smyrna extended far to the east.
-A strong fortress was built probably by the Smyrnaean Ionians to command the valley of Nymphi, the ruins of which are still imposing, on a hill in the pass between Smyrna and Nymphi.

-According to Theognis (c.
-500 BC), it was pride that destroyed Smyrna.
-Mimnermus laments the degeneracy of the citizens of his day, who could no longer stem the Lydian advance.
-Finally, Alyattes (609–560 BC) conquered the city and sacked it, and though Smyrna did not cease to exist, the Greek life and political unity were destroyed, and the polis was reorganized on the village system.
-Smyrna is mentioned in a fragment of Pindar and in an inscription of 388 BC, but its greatness was past.

 Hellenistic period

 Alexander the Great conceived the idea of restoring the Greek city in a scheme that was, according to Strabo, actually carried out under Antigonus (316–301 BC) and Lysimachus (301 BC—281 BC), who enlarged and fortified the city.
 The ruined acropolis of the ancient city, the "crown of Smyrna", had been on a steep peak about 1250 ft high, which overhangs the northeast extremity of the gulf.
 Modern İzmir was constructed atop the later Hellenistic city, partly on the slopes of a rounded hill the Greeks called Pagos near the southeast end of the gulf, and partly on the low ground between the hill and the sea.
 The beauty of the Hellenistic city, clustering on the low ground and rising tier over tier on the hillside, was frequently praised by the ancients and is celebrated on its coins.

 Smyrna is shut in on the west by a hill now called Deirmen Tepe, with the ruins of a temple on the summit.
 The walls of Lysimachus crossed the summit of this hill, and the acropolis occupied the top of Pagus.
 Between the two the road from Ephesus entered the city by the Ephesian gate, near which was a gymnasium.
-Closer to the acropolis the outline of the stadium is still visible, and the theatre was situated on the north slopes of Pagus.
+Closer to the acropolis the outline of the stadium is still visible, and the theatre was on Pagus's north slopes.
 Smyrna possessed two harbours.
-The outer harbour was simply the open roadstead of the gulf, and the inner was a small basin with a narrow entrance partially filled up by Tamerlane in 1402 AD.
+The outer harbour was simply the open roadstead of the gulf, and the inner was a small basin with a narrow entrance partially filled up by Tamerlane in 1402.